StackExchange/dnscontrol/pkg/js/README-parse_tests.md

 * `parse_tests/001-basic.json.ACTUAL` -- The ACTUAL output of "print-ir" for the `.js` file (not saved in git)
 * `parse_tests/001-basic/foo.com.zone` -- Zonefiles from the domains mentioned in dnsconfig.js

-NOTE: The zonefiles are only generated if a matching `DDD-name/DOMAINNAME.zone` file exists.
+NOTE: The zonefiles are only tested if a matching `DDD-name/DOMAINNAME.zone` file exists.

 Any files committed to Git should be in standard format.